faldyif/whatsapp-blaster-selenium/README.md

 # Whatsapp Blaster Selenium

 Simple script to automate broadcast WhatsApp message.
-Written using JavaScript and Selenium.
+Written using Node.js and Selenium.

 ## How To use